 There is also the opportunity to fish or participate in watersports.
 Bown Crossing residents enjoy the various amenities afforded to them by this neighborhood.

-This neighborhood is located in the foothills just north of Boise.
+This neighborhood is located in the Boise foothills just north of town.
 There are several small subdivisions located within Hidden Springs.
 This neighborhood is home to several lovely parks.

 It gives the feel of rural living, while still being in close proximity to Downtown Boise.
 There is a general store located within Hidden Springs, so there is little reason to have to leave the neighborhood if you do not want to.